 SaaStr Echosign Cofounder Jason Lemkin says that, with a lot of large enterprises, Salesforce adoption is extremely low in the first year.
 It’s only the second year or later that adoption actually picks up.

-Worse, Accenture says that only 31% enterprise companies report an adoption of 90% or more after full rollout of Salesforce.
+Worse, Accenture says that only 31% enterprise companies report adoption of 90% or more after the full rollout of Salesforce.

 User adoption is dependent on two factors, according to the Technology Acceptance Model: